prepor/condo/README.md

 ## Quickstart

-condo is compiled into native code, but primary distribution method is docker, of course.
+Condo is compiled into native code, but primary distribution method is docker, of course.

 Note: you can always see help by executing `docker run prepor/condo:v0.10.1 --help`